akshayshanker/Fempres/readme.md

 ```bash
 mpiexec -n 8  python3 -m mpi4py gen_baseline.py
 ```
+Ensure the desired estimation name is set in the main body of `gen_baseline.py` so that the correct estimates are read and correct file names are used when simulation results are saved.

-Ensure the desired estimation version is set in `gen_baseline.py`.
-New simulations will overwrite the previous ones in `settings/estimates`.
+New simulations will overwrite the previous ones in `settings/estimates` for the specified estimation name.

 ### Counterfactual Simulations